shaunpez/shaunpezeshki.com/src/blog/post-5.md

 ### Understanding the Problem
 > Leading up to 2018, the relentless pace of my career pushed me to the brink of burnout.
 Taking a break was essential, but once I stepped back, I discovered that rest alone wasn't enough.
 My body and soul yearned for more than just a pause; they needed genuine nourishment and care that I hadn't realized was lacking.

-**In coding...** this mirrors a system crash due to overloading, akin to neglecting necessary maintenance until it's too late.
+**In coding...** this mirrors a system crash due to overloading, similar to neglecting necessary maintenance until it's too late.

 **In life...** the neglect of self-care in the relentless pursuit of success is similar to ignoring the warning signs before a system crash.